SdxHex/D2Spelunking/README.md

 - **Enhanced Loot System**: "No Drop" rate increased, ideal for Player 8 setting.

 ## Quick Start Guide for Diablo II Spelunking Edition

-Welcome to your adventure in Diablo II Spelunking Edition!
-Here's a guide to get you started:
+- **Starting Level Challenge**:

-Starting Level Challenge: When you begin your journey at level 1, be prepared for a tough start.
-Monsters in the game are initially 4 levels higher than you.
-It's a good idea to gain some experience in safer areas before braving the Den.
+  - At level 1, monsters are 4 levels higher than the player.
+  - It's advisable to gain experience in safer areas before tackling the Den.

+- **Item Drop Rates**:
-Item Drop Rates: Playing on Player 1 (P1) setting might make item drops feel scarce.
-If you're seeking more frequent loot, consider this as you play.
+  - Playing on Player 1 (P1) setting may result in fewer item drops.
+  - For more frequent loot, adjust your player setting accordingly.

+- **Optimal Player Settings**:
-Optimal Player Settings: For a balanced experience where your level matches the monsters, try playing on Player 8 (P8) throughout the game.
-This setting helps maintain a consistent challenge and ensures better loot.
+  - For a balanced experience, consider playing on Player 8 (P8).
+  - This setting ensures a consistent challenge and better loot opportunities.

-Recommended Character Builds: For newcomers, we recommend starting with one of the following character builds:
+- **Recommended Character Builds**:

-Wind Druid: Harnesses the power of nature, cold, phyiscal and defense.
+  - **Wind Druid**: Master of nature, cold, and physical defense.
-Barbarian: A robust warrior with high survivability and melee strength.
+  - **Barbarian**: High survivability and melee strength.
-Summonmancer (Necromancer): Utilizes summons to deal damage and provide support.
+  - **Summonmancer (Necromancer)**: Specializes in summoning for damage and support.

-These builds are tailored to provide a smoother introduction to the mod's enhanced difficulty and gameplay mechanics.
-In the Diablo II Spelunking Edition, thorough exploration and smart strategy are vital.
-Unlike in the standard game, areas such as the pits or caves, which you might normally skip, are essential in this mod.
-Venturing into these challenging zones is not just recommended but mandatory for acquiring better loot and gaining crucial experience.
-Embrace the adventure fully and delve into every nook and cranny that the world offers – every exploration is an opportunity for great rewards.
-Happy adventuring!
+- **Exploration and Strategy**:
+  - This mod requires thorough exploration and smart strategy.
+  - Areas like pits or caves, typically optional in the standard game, are crucial for better loot and experience.
+  - Embrace full exploration for the best rewards.

+Happy adventuring in the Diablo II Spelunking Edition!

 ## Level and Item Overhaul
 Players can now reach level 125, with the skill cap increased to 30, opening new possibilities for character development.